subhankardas02/Custom-Redis-Server/README.md

 RESP Server listening on port 1234 using epoll...
 ```

+Keep the server running in one terminal.

 ---

-# Testing With redis-cli
+# Test With redis-cli

-If `redis-cli` is installed, connect to the custom server:
+Open another terminal and run:

 ```bash
 redis-cli -p 1234
 ```

-Then test:
+Then:

 ```text
 127.0.0.1:1234> PING